keras-team/keras-io/templates/getting_started/ecosystem.md

 [`TextClassifier`](https://autokeras.com/tutorial/text_classification/) to solve machine learning problems in a few lines, as well as [flexible building blocks](https://autokeras.com/tutorial/customized/) to perform architecture search.

 ---

-## TensorFlow Cloud

-Managed by the Keras team at Google, [TensorFlow Cloud](https://github.com/tensorflow/cloud) is a set of utilities to help you run large-scale
-Keras training jobs on GCP with very little configuration effort.
-Running your experiments on 8 or more GPUs in the cloud should be as easy as calling `model.fit()`.

----